ctrox/zeropod/README.md

 ### `zeropod.ctrox.dev/scaledown-duration`

-Configures how long to wait before scaling down again after the last connnection.
+Configures how long to wait before scaling down again after the last connection.
 The duration is reset whenever a connection happens.
 Setting it to 0 disables scaling down.
 If unset it defaults to 1 minute.

 ```yaml